The short answer

 What this guide is — and isn't

 - Not a vendor recommendation.
-Pillar 5 lists categories; specific selection requires evaluation against your operation's KDE-capture and partner-coordination needs.
+Pillar 5 lists operating designs; selection requires evaluation against your operation's KDE, retrieval, partner-exchange, continuity, and export needs.

 - Not exhaustive.
-Subpart S covers edge cases — commingled raw agricultural commodities, transporters, specific transformation scenarios — that this guide doesn't detail.
+Subpart S covers additional edge cases and exceptions that this guide does not detail.

 - Not the rule itself.
 When a real decision is on the line, read 21 CFR Part 1, Subpart S directly.